markjprice/cs12dotnet8/docs/FAQs.md

 # Where can I buy your books in my country?

 I live in the UK and I have no experience with buying books in your country but you probably do.
 Where have you bought books before in your country?
 Most bookstores will order a book for you if they do not have it in stock.
-If they cannot, then please ask the publisher where you can buy books in your country: customercare@packt.com.
+If they cannot, then please ask the publisher, Packt, where you can buy Packt books in your country: customercare@packt.com.

 # Can you give me a free copy of your book?